isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Ulam Raja.md

 <section>
 	<h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/aphids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies">nutrient deficiencies</a>.</p>
-	<p>Wilting may occur during periods of hot weather or from the lack of watering.
+	<p><a href="/page-index/plant-problems/wilting">Wilting</a> may occur during periods of hot weather or from the lack of watering.
 Regular wilting will stunt plant growth.
-Increase the number of times a plant is watered, or use mulch to retain moisture in the soil.</p>
+Increase the number of times a plant is watered, or use <a href="/page-index/horticulture-techniques/mulching">mulch</a> to retain moisture in the soil.</p>
 	<br>
 </section>